noi-techpark/it.bz.opendatahub.databrowser/doc/developers/dataset-configuration.md

 ### Raw view

 The raw view shows the JSON data for a given record of a dataset.
 No further configuration is necessary for the raw view to work.

-### Quick view

-> Work in progress

-The quick view shows a nice overview for a given record of a dataset.